 You will be offered medication to help bring your cholesterol level down.
 The usual medicine to start with is a statin.
 The most common statin used is called simvastatin.
 If the level does not come down, another medicine called ezetimibe is sometimes added.

 Affected children usually start statin medication in late childhood or early adolescence.
-Some children may need apheresis (a treatment which filters LDL cholesterol out of the blood).
-This is offered to those who have the greatest risk of developing problems.
-In particular, those with the rare homozygous form of familial hypercholesterolaemia.
+Some children may need apheresis.
+This is a treatment which filters LDL cholesterol out of the blood.
+It is offered to those who have the greatest risk of developing problems - in particular, those with the rare homozygous form of familial hypercholesterolaemia.